Graveyard spiral: Vestibular aspects

 If the pilot then starts rolling out of the turn to go back to level flight, the fluid inside the canal will continue to move (because of its inertia), and the hairs will now move in the opposite direction, sending an erroneous signal to the brain indicating that the aircraft is turning in the opposite direction, when in fact, it is actually slowing down from the original turn.

 However, entry to the graveyard spiral is a gradual event, which allows the pilot to mentally adjust to an incorrect standard of feeling level.
 With no external cues, a pilot who doesn't rely on altitude instruments will believe the wings to be level because the vestibular system is falsely reporting that the force of gravity is acting evenly on the pilot's head.

 The graveyard spiral is associated with a return to level flight following an intentional or unintentional prolonged bank turn.
 For example, a pilot who enters a banking turn to the left will initially have a sensation of a turn in the same direction.
 If the left turn continues (~20 seconds or more), the pilot will experience the sensation that the airplane is no longer turning to the left.
 At this point, if the pilot attempts to level the wings this action will produce a sensation that the airplane is turning and banking in the opposite direction (to the right), a sensation commonly known as the leans.
 If the pilot believes the illusion of a right turn (which can be very compelling), they will re-enter the original left turn in an attempt to counteract the sensation of a right turn.
 If the pilot fails to recognize the illusion and does not level the wings, the airplane will continue turning left and losing altitude.
 Because an aircraft tends to lose altitude in turns unless the pilot compensates for the loss in lift, the pilot may notice a loss of altitude.
 The absence of any sensation of turning creates the illusion of being in a level descent.
 The pilot may pull back on the controls in an attempt to climb or stop the descent.
 This action tightens the spiral and increases the loss of altitude.

-The solution is for the pilot to consciously override the brain's imperative to judge physical altitude on the basis of signals from the vestibular, and rely solely on the visual cues of horizon or of attitude instruments in the airplane, until the brain once again adjusts, and vestibular sensory input agrees with visual input.
+The solution is for the pilot to consciously override the brain's imperative to judge physical attitude on the basis of signals from the vestibular, and rely solely on the visual cues of horizon or of attitude instruments in the airplane, until the brain once again adjusts, and vestibular sensory input agrees with visual input.